 Or when her waters have broken earlier than usual?

 Inducing Labour: making informed decisions is the second edition of Sara’s bestselling book about inducing labour.
 It helps parents, professionals and others to understand the process and the evidence relating to induction of labour.
-We And you can also read the first few pages of Inducing labour: making informed decisions.
+You can read the first few pages of Inducing labour: making informed decisions here.

 What’s it all about?